mvcds/ust/README.md

     $ node_modules/.bin/sat --version

+## WIP

+This project is a work in progess, therefore, it only worries about happy scenarios, so there aren't any exception handling and somethings will change for sure.

+We welcome suggestions as issues on github.

 ## How to start using it

 On your project's `package.json` file create an object `sat`, its keys will be considered as 'the name of your samples', and the value the sample itself.